-You can use the stairs or ride the lift, if fitted to the coach running your service.
-For the lift, a trained Greyhound Australia staff member will extend the lift and, while you remain seated in your manual wheelchair chair, you will move onto the lift, facing outwards from the coach.
-The Greyhound Australia staff member will secure your chair onto the lift platform and raise the lift to the seating compartment.
-It is a safety requirement that you relocate yourself to the coach seat (unassisted or with the assistance of your Chaperone or Carer).
+You can use the stairs or ride the lift, dependant on your mobility.
+For the lift, a trained Greyhound Australia team member will extend the lift and, while you remain seated in your manual wheelchair chair, you will move onto the lift, facing outwards from the coach.
+The Greyhound Australia team member will secure your chair onto the lift platform and raise the lift to the seating compartment.
+It is a safety requirement that you relocate yourself to the coach seat (unassisted or with the assistance of your carer).

 - Can I disembark from the coach during the journey?

-Yes, at scheduled Meal Stops or at the end of your journey the Lifter is available as required, and as explained in question 14.
+Yes, at scheduled meal stops or at the end of your journey, the lift is available as required (see question 12).